 Without this practice, it’s certainly likely that your employees will “freeze” in the moment or blurt out a response that’s rooted in surprise or in emotion, or follow their instincts to run away and ignore the behavior.
 That’s what makes training such an integral part of a harassment prevention program.
 But only the right kind of training will get this job done.
 Check-the-box training that requires no interaction is not likely to work.

-It’s important for all employees to understand that preventing harassment is a shared job that each and every one of them plays a part in.
+It’s important for all employees to understand that preventing harassment in the workplace is a shared job that each and every one of them plays a part in.
 It’s not just the role of victims to speak up.
 It’s not just the job of potential harassers to keep their mouths shut.
 It’s on each and every one of us.
 When they’re playing the role of each part in a harassment example, they’ll be able to empathize even better with people in each role.

 3. Focus on Leadership